Childhood cancer stage at diagnosis and survival

 Introduction

 Australia has collected high quality data on cancer incidence, mortality and survival over many years through the efforts of state and territory cancer registries, and the Australian Institute of Health and Welfare (AIHW).
-Cancer Australia has now published updated national data on childhood (paediatric) cancer stage at diagnosis for 16 major childhood cancer types diagnosed in 2006-2014 for children aged 0-14 years.
+Cancer Australia has now published updated national data on childhood (paediatric) cancer stage at diagnosis for 16 major childhood cancer types diagnosed in the 10-year period 2006–2015, for children aged 0-14 years.
 The initial release of these data in 2018 represented the first time in the world that national level data on stage at diagnosis and survival was reported for these childhood cancers.
 These data were collected under the Australian Government’s Investing in Medical Research - Fighting Childhood Cancer measure, from a world first trial of the Toronto Paediatric Cancer Stage Guidelines to determine stage at diagnosis for childhood cancers1.
-The Guidelines and associated Business Rules used to collect these data are now endorsed internationally 2, 3.
+The Guidelines and associated Business Rules used to collect these data are now endorsed internationally2,3.

 The lack of nationally consistent childhood cancer staging data has been an identified gap in Australia and internationally.
 Knowing the distribution of stage at diagnosis and outcomes by stage is crucial to understanding variations in survival, and can help inform further research and targeted cancer control strategies to reduce the proportion of cancers diagnosed at an advanced stage.